-It is the position of the American Dietetic Association that appropriately planned vegetarian diets, including total vegetarian or vegan diets, are healthful, nutritionally adequate, and may provide health benefits in the prevention and treatment of certain diseases.
-Well-planned vegetarian diets are appropriate for individuals during all stages of the life cycle, including pregnancy, lactation, infancy, childhood, and adolescence, and for athletes. – American Dietetic Association
+It is the position of the Academy of Nutrition and Dietetics that appropriately planned vegetarian, including vegan, diets are healthful, nutritionally adequate, and may provide health benefits for the prevention and treatment of certain diseases.
+These diets are appropriate for all stages of the life cycle, including pregnancy, lactation, infancy, childhood, adolescence, older adulthood, and for athletes. – Academy of Nutrition and Dietetics

 A well planned vegan diet can meet all of these needs.
 It is safe and healthy for pregnant and breastfeeding women, babies, children, teens and seniors. – Dietitians of Canada

 With good planning and an understanding of what makes up a healthy, balanced vegan diet, you can get all the nutrients your body needs. – The British National Health Service